 Living up to the expectations, the gangly forward averaged more than 20 points per game in his first season, earning the NBA's Rookie of the Year Award.
 The Sonics then relocated the organization to become the Oklahoma City Thunder, and Durant emerged as the face of the franchise in its new home, earning his first All-Star selection in 2010.
 He went on to claim the first of three consecutive NBA scoring titles that year, before adding another in his MVP season of 2013-14.

 Durant enjoyed team success with the up-and-coming Thunder, pairing with explosive point guard Russell Westbrook and James Harden to reach the NBA finals in 2012.
 In 2016, Oklahoma City fell just short of another finals appearance with a tough seven-game loss to the Golden State Warriors.

 Durant has also played internationally, and was named 2010 FIBA World Championship MVP by the International Basketball Federation.
-Additionally, he was chosen to play with the 2012 U.S. Olympic basketball team.
-At the 2012 Olympic Games in London, the U.S. basketball team took home the gold medal.
+He was chosen for the U.S. basketball team at the 2012 Olympic Games in London, where the Americans took home the gold medal.
 Durant returned for the 2016 Summer Games in Brazil, and was named the co-USA Basketball Male Athlete of the Year (with Carmelo Anthony) after leading the team to gold once again.